leanprover-community/lean4game/doc/create_game.md

 1. `MakeGame`: This command is where the game gets built.
 If there are things to fix, they will be shown here as warnings or errors (orange/red squigglies in VSCode).
 Note that you might have to call "Lean: Restart File" (Ctrl+Shift+X) to reload the file and see changes made in other files.
 1. `Title`: Set the display title of your game.
-1. `Ìntroduction`: This is the text displayed at the beggining next to the world selection tree.
+1. `Introduction`: This is the text displayed at the beginning next to the world selection tree.
 1. `Info`: This will be displayed in the game's menu as "Game Info".
 Use it for credits, funding and other meta information about the game.
 1. Imports: The file needs to import all world files, which we look at in a second.
 If you add a new world, remember to import it here!
 1. `Dependency`: (optional) This command adds another edge in the world tree.
 The game computes them automatically based on used tactics/theorems.
 However, sometimes you need a dependency the game can't compute, for example you explained `≠` in one world and in another world, the user is expected to know it already.
 The syntax is `Dependency World₁ → World₂ → World₃`.